-Sushma Swaraj: An epitome of woman empowerment and a caring minister
+Sushma Swaraj: An epitome of women empowerment and a caring minister

 New Delhi, Aug 07: Sushma Swaraj a 'caring' minister, an illustrious and stalwart BJP leader and the former External Affairs Minister.
 She brought a rare empathy and a human approach to India's diplomacy, her sudden demise has saddened the entire nation and the Indian diaspora.

-The former EAM Sushma Swaraj was a true symbol of woman empowerment.
+The former EAM Sushma Swaraj was a true symbol of women empowerment.
 Once she stated that empowerment of women is India's priority, and the same should be the global priority as well.

-Epitome of woman empowerment Sushma Swaraj passed away on Tuesday night suffering a massive cardiac arrest.
+Epitome of women empowerment Sushma Swaraj passed away on Tuesday night suffering a massive cardiac arrest.
 She was 67.

 The stalwart BJP leader was a prominent face of woman representation in Indian politics.
 She was the first woman chief minister of Delhi, first spokeperson of national party, first woman leader of opposition in the Lok Sabha, dirst full-time woman External Affair Minister.